cea-hpc/modules/INSTALL.rst

                       they receive as argument (when set to ``always``).
-Case insensitive match is disabled when this option is set to ``never``. (default=\ ``never``) --with-modulepath=PATHLIST
+Case insensitive match is disabled when this option is set to ``never``. (default=\ ``never``) --with-nearly-forbidden-days=VALUE
+                      Define the number of days a module is considered nearly forbidden prior reaching its expiry date.
+                      (default=\ ``14``)
+--with-modulepath=PATHLIST
                       Default path list to setup as the default modulepaths.
                       Each path in this list should be separated by ``:``.